|The skyline of downtown Pretoria.|

 As for the development of the Voortrekker Monument, see this section below from this site:

 |A wide array of artifacts are available for viewing.|

 The Cenotaph Hall is decorated with the flags of the different Voortrekker Republics and contains wall tapestries depicting the Voortrekkers as well as several display cases with artifacts from the Great Trek.
 Against the northern wall of the hall is a niche with a lantern in which a flame has been kept burning ever since 1938.
-It was in that year that the Symbolic Ox Wagon Trek, which started in Cape Town and ended at Monument Hill where the Monument’s foundation stone was laid, took place.
+That year, the symbolic Ox Wagon Trek, which started in Cape Town and ended at Monument Hill, where the Monument’s foundation stone was laid, took place.

 At the foot of the Monument stands Anton van Wouw’s bronze sculpture of a Voortrekker woman and her two children, paying homage to the strength and courage of the Voortrekker women.
 On both sides of this sculpture, black wildebeest are chiseled into the walls of the Monument.
 The wildebeest symbolically depicts the dangers of Africa and their symbolic flight implies that the woman, carrier of Western civilisation, is triumphant.